 Tournament Structure Snapshot

 In the group stage, draws are a true final outcome.
 In knockouts, teams can advance through extra time and penalties, but that does not automatically change how your bet settles.
-Many markets remain regulation-only unless clearly labeled otherwise.
+Many markets remain regulation-only unless clearly labeled otherwise, which is explained in this regular time vs extra time betting guide.

 Structure creates incentives.
 Incentives shape tactics.
 Tactics move totals, draw probability, and match pricing.
 That is why a World Cup match in group play does not price like a semifinal even when the teams look similar on paper.